Laser Hair Removal Adelaide

 The surviving hairs will take some time to recover, so you will still enjoy a longer period of hairlessness until they recover.

 In summery,there it no doubt that laser hair removal is more permanent than other types of hair removal, however it does not offer 100% permanent hair removal.
-You will experience 70 to 90% permanent hair eduction.
+You will experience 70 to 90% permanent hair reduction.

 While there is absolutely no arguing that Laser Hair Removal is a more permanent, more effective method of hair removal than tweezing, shaving and waxing, it does not result in 100% permanent hair removal.
-Usually, Laser Hair Removal will offer 70% to 90% permanent hair reduction.
+Usually, laser hair removal will offer 70% to 90% permanent hair reduction.

 Results also depend on skin type, hair colour, hair thickness and your genetics.
 It is not an exact science, however laser hair removal does offer superior results compared to other methods.